andrewvc/engulf/README.md

 ## Hacking

 Engulf is a work in progresss.
-The currently released version is the 2.x branch.
+The *currently released version is the 2.x branch.*
-Master represents the upcoming 3.0 version, which will feature distributed operation, JDBC saved results, and numerous other improvements.
-It's currently only 40% done and not runnable in any significant sense.
+Master represents the upcoming 3.0 version, which will feature distributed operation, saved results, a REST API, and numerous other improvements.
+It's currently only 70% done and barely runnable (with no UI).
+If you're interested in helping out, just ping me!

 ## Legacy